Skip to main content

 Our heart transplant team is home to the primary referral center in the Southeast for high-risk heart failure patients, including those with congenital heart disease and patients in need of a multi-organ transplant.

-For this reason and more, UF Health is proud to be able to help even the neediest transplant recipient.
+For this reason and many others, UF Health is proud to help even the neediest transplant recipient.